neovim/neovim/CONTRIBUTING.md

 - Fix bugs found by [Coverity](#coverity).
 - [Merge a Vim patch] (requires strong familiarity with Vim)
   - NOTE: read the above link before sending improvements to "runtime files" (anything in `runtime/`).
-    - Vimscript and documentation files are (mostly) maintained by [Vim](https://github.com/vim/vim), not Nvim.
+    - Vimscript and documentation files are (mostly) maintained by [Vim], not Nvim.
+    - Nvim's [filetype detection](https://github.com/neovim/neovim/blob/master/runtime/lua/vim/filetype.lua) behavior matches Vim, so changes to filetype detection should be submitted to [Vim] first.
     - Lua files are maintained by Nvim.

 Reporting problems